Logarithmic sheaves of complete intersections: Projective dimension for pencils of quadrics

 \begin{example} The completely irregular pencil \(\sigma = (x_1x_5+x_3x_4,x_2x_4+x_0x_5)\) showing up at the end of the proof of Theorem \ref{stability-pencils} has \(n=5, u=v=r_1=2\).
 So for \(q>0\) we have \(\inext_{\pn}^q(\calt_\sigma,\calo_\pn) \ne 0\) if and only if \(q=1\).
 We get \(\pdim(\calt_\sigma)=1\). \end{example}

 \begin{corollary} A regular pencil of quadrics is locally free if and only if \(n \in \{1,2\}\) or its Segre symbol is \([(1,1),(1,1)]\) or \([(2,2)]\). \end{corollary}

-\begin{proof} A regular pencil \(\sigma\) is locally free if and only if all the integers \(q\) satisfying \eqref{exts} are non positive.
+\begin{proof} A regular pencil \(\sigma\) is locally free if and only if all the integers \(q\) satisfying \eqref{exts} are non-positive.
 This is always the case for \(n \le 2\) and holds true for the Segre symbols \([(1,1),(1,1)]\) or \([(2,2)]\) so one implication is proved.

 Conversely, assume \(n\ge 3\) and \(\sigma\) locally free.
 Set \(a=\min\{a_{j,1} \mid j \in \{1,\ldots,\ell\}\}\).
 For all \(j \in \{1,\ldots,\ell\}\), take \(k=1\) and define \(q\) by \eqref{exts}.
 The inequality \(q \le 0\) gives \(p_{j,1} \ge n-1\), which implies, in view of \eqref{just sum}, that: